FileJunkie/osb-maven-plugin/README.md

 osb-maven-plugin
 ================

-Project for maven plugin generating an OSB project from XSD+WSDL package and concrete server endpoints
+Project for maven plugin generating an OSB project from XSD+WSDL package and concrete service endpoints